ska-telescope/ska-oso-pht-services/docs/src/index.rst

-SKA OSO Observation Design Tool Services
+SKA OSO Proposal Handling Tool Services
 ========================================

 The SKA OSO PHT is a tool currently under development which allows users to design observations for the SKA,